sourcegraph/sourcegraph-public-snapshot/doc/cli/quickstart.md

   ...
 </Location>
 ```
-If this is present, you will need to delete this line.
+If this is present, you will need to delete `SetInputFilter DEFLATE`.
 If not, it will result in sending an unexpected response back to `src`, which will, in turn, be rejected.